marcelchastain/django-resto/README.md

 on the application server itself.
 In both cases, `django_dust` replicates uploaded files on all the media servers.

 For the media servers, serving the files from the local filesystem is more efficient than serving them from a NAS or a SAN.
+This is the main advantage of `django_dust`.
 Also, it means that they don't depend on the NAS or SAN.

 ### Keeping media directories synchronized